kalpana-da/hubspot-custom-modules/Lead Generation Form/README.md

 Email

 Company Name

+Phone Number
 ```

-The responsive CSS is in `module.css`.
+The responsive CSS is included in `module.css`.

 ---

-# 18. Test the Module
+# 17. Test the Module

 Before publishing, check: